isomerpages/moe-bedokgreensec/_about-us/About Us.md

 **Our Motto**

-Believe and Grow
+**Believe and Grow**

-Our BGSS Students
+**Our BGSS Students**<br>
-BGSS students are courageous individuals who overcome challenges with resilience.
+BGSS students are courageous individuals<br>
+who overcome challenges with resilience.<br>
-They uphold integrity by being true to self and others, and show compassion through kindness and empathy.
+They uphold integrity by being true to self and others,<br>
+and show compassion through kindness and empathy.<br>
-They are humble and reflective, always keen to learn and grow.
+They are humble and reflective,<br>
+always keen to learn and grow.<br>

-BGSS students are confident leaders who fulfill their duties with pride.
+BGSS students are confident leaders<br>
+who fulfill their duties with pride.<br>
-They hold themselves to high standards, lead with conviction and serve with passion.
+They hold themselves to high standards,<br>
+lead with conviction<br>
+and serve with passion.<br>

-BGSS students are inventive thinkers, constantly anchored in values and driven by purpose.
+BGSS students are inventive thinkers,<br>
+constantly anchored in values and driven by purpose.<br>
-They pursue their dreams with zest and build their future with hope.
+They pursue their dreams with zest<br>
+and build their future with hope.<br>
-With their strengths and talents, they contribute to building a fair, just and inclusive society.
+With their strengths and talents,<br>
+they contribute to building<br>
+a fair, just and inclusive society.

 **Our RICH Values**